 2. “Ouchie!”: Teaching Bite Inhibition

 So, how do you teach your puppy not to nip?
 Well, the short answer is, you don’t.
-This may sound counter-intuitive, but to help your dog learn to be gentle it is important to let them explore using their mouth in the beginning.
+This may sound counter-intuitive, but to teach your puppy how to be gentle it is important to let them explore using their mouth in the beginning.
 If you never allow them to do this, they will not learn how to control the force they use.
 It is a continuation of what they would have had with their littermates.

-If your puppy is exploring with their mouth and they get too rough, mark the moment with a dramatic, high pitched “Ouch” and make sure that you immediately withdraw contact.
-Don’t shout or scold them.
+If your puppy is exploring with their mouth and they get too rough nipping and biting, mark the moment with a dramatic, high pitched “Ouch” and make sure that you immediately withdraw contact.
+Walk away, but don’t shout or scold them.
 If every time it happens you are consistent they will quickly start to understand that, to keep receiving attention, they can’t be too rough.

 Wait for at least 30 – 60 seconds before you interact with your pup again.
 You may have to repeat this process a number of times consistently for the puppy to start understanding what you are looking for.